zebrunner/carina/docs/automation/api.md

     }
 }
 ```
-Also, placeholders in URL can be automatically replaced by carina if they're specified in carina configuration properties (config.properties).
+Also placeholders in URL can be automatically replaced by carina if they're specified in carina configuration properties (config.properties).
 To make auto-replacement happen just use next syntax in your URL:
 - when param starts with `config.\*` then `R.CONFIG.get("\*")` will be used as a replacement
 - when param starts with `config.env.\*` then `Configuration.getEnvArg("\*")` will be used as a replacement